Alternative Media Project

-The Alternative Media Project was a non-profit organization that promoted anarchist media.
+The Alternative Media Project is a non-profit organization that promotes anarchist media.

 Infoshop.org

 Infoshop.org was founded in January 1995 as the Mid-Atlantic Infoshop.
 Infoshop was established as a general resource on anarchism, moving to the domain name Infoshop.org in 1998.
 According to its website, "[t]he Infoshop project is run by a collective of anarchists, anti-authoritarians, socialists and people of other political stripes.
 We don't adhere to a specific flavor of anarchism or libertarianism, but we've often been called 'big tent anarchists.'
 We take that to mean that we provide a wide range of anarchist news, opinion and information with the idea that our readers and users have the freedom to make use of that info as they see fit."

 A prominent feature of the site is Infoshop News, an open publishing newswire similar to that of Indymedia.